On this page cuckoo spit, spittle bug - leafhoppers - cicadas

 vibrate membranes in a pair of organs, called tymbals, on their lower abdomen.
 They do this to attract a mate.
 This is called stridulation. the noise can be heard up to 1 km away.

 Mature nymphs emerge from the soil and climb up anything handy, then moult into adults.
+Adult life is short; usually from as little as 3 days to 8 weeks depending on conditions and species.

-On the left is a photograph sent to me by a visitor to the site.
+Above is a photograph sent to me by a visitor to the site.
 It shows an adult cicada emerging from the exoskeleton of its final nymph stage.
 At the end of the final nymph stage it digs out of the soil to reach the surface.
 When the adult emerges the wings and outer surfaces are soft and crumpled.
 Blood pumped through the wings veins will expand the wings to their full extent, and the air will dry and harden the adult exoskeleton.
 As it dries the final colouration of the insect will emerge.